pingcap/docs/tidb-cloud/tidb-cloud-import-local-files.md

 ## Limitations

 - Currently TiDB Cloud only supports importing a local file in CSV format within 50 MiB for one task.
-- This feature only support Serverless Tier clusters.
+- Importing local files is supported only for Serverless Tier clusters, not for Dedicated Tier clusters.
 - If you import a CSV file into an existing table in TiDB Cloud, make sure that the order of the columns in the CSV file is the same as that in the target table.

 ## Import local files